gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Install-AIPScanner.md

 You must run this cmdlet before you run any other cmdlet for the Azure Information Protection scanner.

 The command creates a Windows service named Azure Information Protection Scanner.
 It also creates and configures a database on SQL Server to store configuration and operational information for the scanner.
 The service that you specify to run the scanner is automatically granted the required rights to read and write to the database that is created.
-The default database name for the scanner is AIPScanner_\<computer_name>.
-When you specify a profile name by using the *Profile* parameter, the database name for the scanner changes to AIPScanner_\<profile_name>.

 To run this command, you must have local administrator rights for the Windows Server computer, and Sysadmin rights on the instance of SQL Server that you will use for the scanner.